the original social media agency ®

 20 Ways to Increase Your Facebook Page Visibility

-There has been quite a lot of discontent among Facebook marketers of late due to the apparent decline in news feed visibility.
-The more cynical among us believe this is Facebook's way of coercing page admins to pay to promote their posts in order to get the same exposure they once enjoyed for free.
+Facebook EdgeRankOur social media agency has seen quite a lot of discontent among Facebook marketers of late due to the apparent decline in news feed visibility.
+The more cynical among us believe this is Facebook’s way of coercing page admins to pay to promote their posts in order to get the same exposure they once enjoyed for free.
 Whether this is true or not, the Facebook news feed is becoming an increasingly competitive marketing space – meaning you need to fight to be seen.

 So, how do you become a prominent fixture in users' news feeds?
 First, you need to understand how Facebook decides which posts will show up and why: